Paul was writing to Timothy and the Bible says in I Timothy 1:1, “Paul, an

 will say good and positive things that will build up the faith of the hearers.

-The Bible says in I Timothy 1:5, “Now the end of the commandment
+The Bible says in First Timothy 1:5, “Now the end of

-is charity out of a pure heart, and of a good conscience, and of faith
+the commandment is charity out of a pure heart, and of a good conscience, and

-the difference between law and grace.
-Some people are confused and others are
+understand the difference between law and grace.
+Some people are confused and

-misguided about what are the laws and what are the commandments that one needs
+others are misguided about what are the laws and what are the commandments that

-Commandments and all the other commandments of the Bible.
-Paul is saying by the
+Commandments and all the other commandments of the Old Testament given by God

 Three things are mentioned as being “the end of the